Hamilton, Ontario: Climate

 Hamilton's climate is humid-continental, characterized by changeable weather patterns.
-In the Köppen classification, Hamilton it is on the Dfb/Dfa border found in southern Ontario because the average temperature in July is 22.0 C. However, its climate is moderate compared with most of Canada.
+In the Köppen classification, Hamilton is on the Dfb/Dfa boundary, found in southern Ontario because the average temperature in July is 22.0 C. However, its climate is moderate compared with most of Canada.
 The airport's open, rural location and higher altitude results in lower temperatures, generally windier conditions, and higher snowfall amounts than lower, built-up areas of the city.
 The highest temperature ever recorded in Hamilton was 41.1 °C (106 °F) on July 14, 1868.
 The coldest temperature ever recorded was −30.6 °C (−23 °F) on January 25, 1884.
+In 2023, it was found that the city has areas of poor air quality with a high concentration of benzo(a)pyrene, particularly in neighbourhoods near industrial sites.

 Economy

 Manufacturing is important to Ontario's economy, and the Toronto–Hamilton region is Canada's most industrialized area.
 The area from Oshawa, Ontario around the west end of Lake Ontario to Niagara Falls, with Hamilton at its centre, is known as the Golden Horseshoe and had a population of approximately 8.1 million people in 2006.

 With sixty percent of Canada's steel produced in Hamilton by Stelco and Dofasco, the city has become known as the Steel Capital of Canada.
 After nearly declaring bankruptcy, Stelco returned to profitability in 2004.
 On August 26, 2007 United States Steel Corporation acquired Stelco for C$38.50 in cash per share, owning more than 76 percent of Stelco's outstanding shares.
 On September 17, 2014, US Steel Canada announced it was applying for bankruptcy protection and it would close its Hamilton operations.

 A stand-alone subsidiary of ArcelorMittal, the world's largest steel producer, Dofasco produces products for the automotive, construction, energy, manufacturing, pipe and tube, appliance, packaging, and steel distribution industries.
 It has approximately 7,300 employees at its Hamilton plant, and the four million tons of steel it produces each year is about 30% of Canada's flat-rolled sheet steel shipments.
 Dofasco was North America's most profitable steel producer in 1999, the most profitable in Canada in 2000, and a long-time member of the Dow Jones Sustainability World Index.
 Ordered by the U.S. Department of Justice to divest itself of the Canadian company, ArcelorMittal has been allowed to retain Dofasco provided it sells several of its American assets.